premgopalan/collabtm/README.md

 **gaprec** [OPTIONS]

-    -dir <string>    path to dataset directory with 3 files: train.tsv, test.tsv, validation.tsv
-		     (for examples, see example/movielens-1m)
+    -dir <string>    path to dataset directory with 3 files: train.tsv, test.tsv, validation.tsv (for examples, see example/movielens-1m)

     -m <int>	     number of items
     -n <int>	     number of users
     -k <int>	     number of factors

-    -rfreq <int>     assess convergence and compute other stats
-   		     <int> number of iterations
+    -rfreq <int>     assess convergence and compute other stats; <int> number of iterations; default: 10
-		     default: 10

     -a
     -b		     set hyperparameters